FlowAppPlatform/flow-platform-sdk/docs/README.md

 - [Component](./classes/Component/README.md): Think of a component as a function.
 It's a black-box that takes some inputs, processes something and sends out output.
 For example: We can have component for sending an email, addition of two numbers, getting data from an API, etc.

-- [Variable](./classes/Variable/README.md): Components can take inputs (think function parameters) and these are called variables.
-There can be 0 or more variables to a component.
+- [Property](./classes/Property/README.md): Components can take inputs (think function parameters) and these are called propertys.
+There can be 0 or more propertys to a component.

 - [Port](./classes/Port/README.md): Ports are output points of a component.
 An example for this would be:
     - For an email component, ports can be "error", "email sent", "email bounced", etc.